 I grab my trusty crockpot and put some brown sugar on the bottom of the ceramic insert.
 I press it down and smile as I am doing it because – anticipation, my dear friends, anticipation!
 I save a little of the sugar for the top of the meat.

-*I do the smoked pork shoulder shuffle, which resembles the hustle, but in a very small space.*
+*I do the smoked shoulder shuffle, which resembles the hustle, but in a very small space.*

 Next, comes the smoked pork shoulder picnic cut.
-The one I bought (pictured below) is 6 pounds.
+The one I bought (pictured below) is 4 pounds.
 I’m so glad the store sells smoked shoulder in a smaller size.
-My sister cooks a HUGE shoulder.
-Hers is usually 9 – 10 pounds.
-But, since it’s just C and I, 6 pounds will do, nicely.
-And the fun thing is I’ll have enough leftovers to make a pea soup.
+My sister cooks a HUGE shoulder, usually around 9 – 10 pounds.
+But, since it’s just hubby and I, 3 – 4 pounds will do nicely for us.

-I take my shoulder out of its packaging and plop it right on top of the brown sugar.
+I take the shoulder out of its packaging and place it right on top of the brown sugar.

-The smoked pork shoulder is screaming, “Give me some sugar, baby!
+The pork shoulder is screaming, “Give me some sugar, baby!
 Some shu-gah!”

-Soooo, I take the rest of the brown sugar and play patty cake with the top of the smoked pork shoulder.
+Soooo, I take the rest of the brown sugar and play patty cake with the top of the meat.

 I grab a chair, drag it over to the crockpot and sit and stare at the timer.
 It’s mesmerizing.
 Actually it’s boring, so, I get up and go about my day.
 That’s not to say that I don’t take sneak peeks at the timer, because I do.